debjitpaul/Machine-Learning-Tools-on-Iris-Dataset/README.md

 # Machine Learning Models-on-Iris-Dataset
-SVM and Logistic Regression are basic classification technique, yet very popular and frequent classification tenhnique.
+SVM and Logistic Regression are basic classification technique, yet very popular and efficent classification tenhnique.
 This tool performs the following the task on Iris-Dataset :

 1)Implementation of SVM